-The giant Samson - a living cultural treasure
+The Giant Samson – a Living Cultural Treasure

 Experience the impressive Samson parades and immerse yourself in a centuries-old tradition that enchants the Lungau region with its gigantic figures and fascinating stories.